Argyle Street railway station: Station access

 When the 1979 reopening took place, a simple island platform was required, but footings of adjacent buildings and other physical constraints limited the available tunnel width for the new station.
 Moreover, the roadway above had not yet been pedestrianised, and street access and station building construction was not acceptable within the road limits.
 Accordingly, station building premises were constructed within the ordinary building line on the south side of the street; access to the platforms is via Argyle Street and Osborne Street into the ticket hall, then down an escalator into the station lower level, below track level.
 A passageway then leads under the westbound track and a second escalator leads up to the island platform which is located directly under Argyle street.
+Due to the platforms being fully underground, The station is required by law to have 2 members of staff on at all times and the station can not be open if neither is available.

 Lift access was not considered on the grounds of expense and the physical limits of the platform space.

 During the 2006/7 escalator renewal work the only passenger access to the lower level (under platform) of the station was via the steep emergency exit steps.

 Ticket barriers came into operation on 17 June 2011.